PISTON (transport group)

-Pagkakaisa ng mga Samahan mga Tsuper at Opereytor Nationwide (lit.
-'Solidarity of Drivers and Operators' Organizations Nationwide'), also known by its abbreviation PISTON is a national federation of public transport associations in the Philippines.
+Pagkakaisa ng mga Samahan ng Tsuper at Opereytor Nationwide (lit.
+'Solidarity of Drivers and Operators' Organizations Nationwide'), also known by its abbreviation PISTON, is a national federation of public transport associations in the Philippines.
 It is affiliated with the Philippine trade union center Kilusang Mayo Uno.

 Internationally, PISTON is affiliated with the International Transport Workers' Federation.

 Background

 Established in 1981, PISTON is a national federation of drivers and operators' associations focusing on issues related to the public transportation sector, especially the rights of drivers and operators of public utility vehicles (PUVs) – including jeepneys, taxis, vans, multicabs, tricycles, pedicabs and buses.

 Additionally, PISTON aims to promote and advance the basic demands of Filipino transport workers for decent and stable work, livable income, and all their democratic rights.

 As a partylist organization

 PISTON has attempted in the past to have partylist representation in the House of Representatives.

 They have applied to take part in the 2013 election.
 The Commission on Election unanimously approved their application since they have established that they are representing drivers.
 However the candidacy was subject to a disqualification case due to allegedly violating campaign posters rules and was bared to fill seats in the legislature.

 The petition was ruled "defective for the lack of specificity" and PISTON was eventually allowed to take part in the 2016 election.
 They did not win a seat.
 They were disqualified for the 2019 election, due to failure to win a seat in the past two elections.